sr320/course-fish270/Week_2.md

     - Ingestion: Food is taken
     - Digestion: Food is broken down into smaller pieces/molecules
     - Absorption: Nutrients molecules are absorbed into body cells
-    - Eimination: Undigested material exits the body
+    - Elimination: Undigested material exits the body

 -	Types of digestion
   -	Intracellular.